- What is per diem?

 Can employers deduct per diem?

-If the documentation is incomplete or the per diem amount goes over the federal limits without proper justification, the excess might not be deductible.
-Worse, the payment could be treated as taxable wages, creating more work at tax time.
+If documentation is incomplete or the per diem exceeds federal limits without justification, the excess may not be deductible.
+The IRS could also reclassify the payment as taxable wages.

 How to keep per diem non-taxable and compliant